2026 Ford Ranger: What's New

 | Ranger Raptor | 3.0L EcoBoost V6 (405 hp) | $57,800 |

-All prices are base MSRP for crew cab SuperCrew; access cab (SuperCab) models start approximately class="relative z-10",500 lower.
+All prices are base MSRP for the crew cab SuperCrew; access cab (SuperCab) models start about class="relative z-10",500 lower.

 How it fits in the market